 When Bollywood movies of the yore had brothers lost at Kumbh Mela, they weren’t cracking a joke.
 Millions of people throng to the Ganges and River Godavari to pay their homage during the Kumbh Mela.
 It happens every twelve years in four cities namely- Allahabad, Nashik, Ujjain and Haridwar.
 An Ardh Kumbh Mela happens every six years in Haridwar and Allahabad.
 While you visit this spiritual conglomeration of people, make sure you have your belongings and your family tightly wound to you.

 If you are looking for exciting road trips in India, don’t miss a drive on the Zuluk loops.
 Located in the Eastern Sikkim region, Zuluk Loops are exactly that- meandering roads amidst the winding hills.
-Take in the scenery which surrounds you and experience wind in your face as you make your way through the hills.
+Take in the scenery which surrounds you and experience the wind in your face as you make your way through the hills.
+Zuluk has been one of tourist favourite destinsation in Sikkim grabbing thousands of wanderer every year.
+Experience the above mentioned adventure on your next Sikkim tour.

 26. Get down and dirty at Satpal Singh Akhada Kushti